ilbers/isar/RECIPE-API-CHANGELOG.md

 if your recipes rely on any other ownership, you will have to change file ownership in the postinst script

+### location of image artifacts

+Align with OpenEmbedded and place image artifacts in a per-machine folder placed in tmp/deploy (to avoid collisions among other things).

 ### more consistent artifact names

 multiconfig image artifacts are all placed in tmp/deploy/images.
 They include